digitinok/be-well-app/README.md

 ## Usage

 Run the development server with `npm start`.
 Open http://localhost:3000 with your browser to see the result.
-You can start editing the page by modifying pages/index.js.
-The page auto-updates as you edit the file.\
+You can start editing the page by modifying `src/App.js` or create new pages uner `src/pages` or components under `src/components`.
+The page auto-updates as you edit the file(s).\
-The page will reload when you make changes.

 ## License